Pollution Rule Is Boon for Richest Refiners, Blow for Weakest

 Philadelphia Energy Solutions, a joint venture of private-equity firm Carlyle Group LP and Sunoco Inc., is one of the least complex major refineries in the U.S., according to Stratas Advisors.

-The facility processes 335,000 barrels per day and primarily makes gasoline.
-It is already mired in debt, due to higher costs to secure crude on the East coast than elsewhere in the U.S., declining gasoline consumption and millions it had to spend to comply with earlier regulations to blend ethanol into their fuels.
+The facility processes 335,000 barrels a day and primarily makes gasoline.
+It is already mired in debt, due to higher costs to secure crude on the East Coast than elsewhere in the U.S., declining gasoline consumption and millions it had to spend to comply with earlier regulations to blend ethanol into their fuels.

-The company played down the impact of the new rule, saying the U.S. is producing a lot of less sulfurous sweeter crude oil, the type the facility prefers and that while it will reduce the market for bunker fuel, it will increase the market for cleaner fuels.
+The company played down the impact of the new rule, saying the U.S. is producing more of oil it uses -- a less sulfurous, sweeter crude -- which will dampen the impact of the reduced market for bunker fuel and make it less expensive for the company to make cleaner fuels.

 "The IMO 2020 regulation will create new demand for diesel until the shipping industry adapts to the new regulation," it said in a statement.